elmerohueso/FamilyChores/USER_GUIDE.md

 - User has 24 points
 - At midnight: 20 points convert to $4.00, 4 points remain

+### Withdrawing Cash
+Parents can choose do either directly pay out, or to treat this as an expense balance.
+Withdrawals against this balance can be tracked within the app.

 ---

 ## Settings and Configuration